Speaking of Babies

 “I can’t hear words you mouth in silence.”

 “Really?”
-It was obvious his shock was overacted.
+It was obvious his surprise was overacted.
 “I assumed you read lips, Amora.”

 “Well, I don’t.”
-She struggled to free her wrists again, still trapped in his grasp.
+She struggled to free her wrists, still trapped in his grasp.
 His hold was unbreakable.

 “Ah-hah!” he hummed, acting as if he had just made sense of a puzzling riddle.
 “It’s not lips you read—it’s minds!”